Province of Medio Campidano

-The province of Medio Campidano (provincia del Medio Campidano; provìntzia de su Campidanu de Mesu; both lit. 'province of the Middle Campidano') is a province in the autonomous region of Sardinia, Italy.
-As of 2025, the province has a population of 89,983 over an area of 1517.34 km2, giving it a population density of 59 inhabitants per square kilometer.
-It has two capitals Villacidro and Sanluri.
-It has 28 comuni (municipalities) and the extraordinary administrator of the province is Roberto Cadeddu.
+The province of Medio Campidano (provincia del Medio Campidano; provìntzia de su Campidanu de Mesu; both lit. 'province of the Middle Campidano') is a province in the autonomous island region of Sardinia in Italy.
+As of 2026, the province has a population of 89,155 over an area of 1517.34 km2, giving it a population density of 58 inhabitants per square kilometer.
+It has two capitals, Villacidro and Sanluri.
+It has 28 municipalities and the extraordinary administrator of the province is Roberto Cadeddu.
 It was established in 2005 from a section of the province of Cagliari.
 Medio Campidano was disestablished as a province by a 2016 Regional Decree and was integrated into the newly founded province of South Sardinia, however it was re-established on 1 June 2025 per a 2021 decree.

 The province contains e.g. the Nuragic archaeological site Su Nuraxi in Barumini, which was included in the UNESCO list of World Heritage Sites in 1997.